 Step 4.
-If the tractor or skidder must travel through an area with bad traction conditions, the operator can move the control lever to the BRAKE-OFF (DETENT) position.
-This procedure will permit the vehicle to move through the bad traction area without pulling the load at the same time.
+If the dozer or skidder must travel through an area with bad traction conditions, the operator can move the control lever to the BRAKE-OFF position.
+This procedure will permit the vehicle to move through the bad traction area while keeping the wire rope tight, but without pulling the load at the same time.